commercialhaskell/stack/FAQ.md

 If you are using a powershell session, it is easy to automate even that step:

     $env:Path = ( stack setup | %{ $_ -replace '[^ ]+ ', ''} ), $env:Path -join ";"

+#### How does stack handle parallel builds?
+What exactly does it run in parallel?

+See [issue #644](https://github.com/commercialhaskell/stack/issues/644) for more details.